The science is clear: Eating the right foods can lead to a longer, healthier life.

 “If you’re eating a lot of fish but, in addition to that, you’re living on ice cream and candy and stuff like that,” Rock says, “it’s not going to save you.”

 It Can Help Your Brain

-A loss of memory, a big worry among some older adults, has been linked to, among other things, a lack of vitamin B12.
+A loss of memory, a big concern among some older adults, has been linked to a lack of vitamin B12, among other things.
 You can get that in:

 - Milk products